-VCE LITERATURE - UNIT 1-4
+VCE LITERATURE - UNIT 3-4

-j; Y 'ear 11 Year 12 MERCY REGIONAL COLLEGE Unit t 1 L Jnit 2 Uni t 3 Unit 4 Areas of Study AOS 1: Reading practices AOS 2: Exploration of literary movements and genres AOS 1: Voices of Country AOS 2: The text in its context AOS 1: Adaptations and transformations AOS 2: Developing interpretations AOS 1: Creative responses to texts AOS 2: Close analysis of texts What do I learn about?
-Students consider how language, structure and stylistic choices are used in different literary forms and types of text.
-They consider both print and non-print texts, reflecting on the contribution of form and style to meaning.
-Students reflect on the degree to which points of view, experiences and contexts shape their own and others' interpretations of text.
-Students closely examine the literary forms, features and language of texts.
-They begin to identify and explore textual details, including language and features, to develop a close analysis response to a text.
-Students explore the concerns, ideas, style and conventions common to a distinctive type of literature seen in literary movements or genres.
-Students explore texts from the selected movement or genre, identifying and examining attributes, patterns and similarities that locate each text within that grouping.
-Students must study at least one complete text alongside multiple samples of other texts from the selected movement or genre.
-Students explore the voices, perspectives and knowledge of Aboriginal and Torres Strait Islander authors and creators.
-They consider the interconnectedness of place, culture and identity through the experiences, texts and voices of Aboriginal and Torres Strait Islander peoples, including connections to Country, the impact of colonisation and its ongoing consequences, and issues of reconciliation and reclamation.
-Students acknowledge and reflect on a range of Australian views and values (including their own) through a text(s).
-Students focus on the text and its historical, social and cultural context.
-Students reflect on representations of a specific period and/or culture within a text.
-Students explore the text to understand its point of view and what it reflects or comments on.
-They identify the language and the representations in the text that reflect the specific time period and/or culture, its ideas and concepts.
-Students develop the ability to analyse language closely, recognising that words have historical and cultural import.
+1. Y Ye ear 12 MERCY REGIONAL COLLEGE Uni t 3 Unit 4 Areas of Study AOS 1: Adaptations and transformations AOS 2: Developing interpretations AOS 1: Creative responses to texts AOS 2: Close analysis of texts What do I learn about?
 Students focus on how the form of a text contributes to its meaning.
 Students explore the form of a set text by constructing a close analysis of that text.
 They then reflect on the extent to which adapting the text to a different form, and often in a new or reimagined context, affects its meaning, comparing the original with the adaptation.
 By exploring an adaptation, students also consider how creators of adaptations may emphasise or minimise viewpoints, assumptions and ideas present in the original text.
 Students explore the different ways we can read and understand a text by developing, considering and comparing interpretations of a set text.
 Students first develop their own interpretations of a set text, analysing how ideas, views and values are presented in a text, and the ways these are endorsed, challenged and/or marginalised through literary forms, features and language.
 Students also consider their own views and values as readers.
 Students focus on the imaginative techniques used for creating and recreating a literary work.
 Students use their knowledge of how the meaning of texts can change as context and form change to construct their own creative transformations of texts.
 Students develop an understanding of the various ways in which authors craft texts.
 They reflect critically on the literary form, features and language of a text, and discuss their own responses as they relate to the text, including the purpose and context of their creations.
 Students focus on a detailed scrutiny of the language, style, concerns and construction of texts.
 Students attend closely to textual details to examine the ways specific passages in a text contribute to their overall understanding of the whole text.
 Students consider literary forms, features and language, and the views and values of the text.
 They write expressively to develop a close analysis, using detailed references to the text.
-Assessment A close analysis of one of more selected passages An essay (comparative or analytical) Reading journal entries A creative response to a text(s) studied An oral or a written review A close analysis of one of more selected passages An essay (comparative or analytical) Reading journal entries A creative response to a text(s) studied An oral or a written review A close analysis of one of more selected passages An essay (comparative or analytical) Reading journal entries A creative response to a text(s) studied An oral or a written review A close analysis of one of more selected passages An essay (comparative or analytical) Reading journal entries A creative response to a text(s) studied An oral or a written review A written interpretation of a text, supported by close textual analysis, using a key passage.
+Assessment A written interpretation of a text, supported by close textual analysis, using a key passage.
 (20 marks) An analysis of how textual form influences meaning.
 (30 marks) Students may: Compare a dramatised version of a scene or scenes from a text with the original text Compare a print text with the text's adaptation into another form.
 Part A: An initial interpretation of the text's views and values within its historical, social and cultural context.
 Part B: A written response that ompares/interweaves and analyses an initial interpretation with a subsequent interpretation, using a key moment from the text.
 (50 marks) A creative response to a text.
 (40 marks) A close analysis of a key passage from the original text, which includes reflections on connections between the creative response and the original text.
 (20 marks) A close analysis of a text, supported by an examination of textual details, based on a selection of passages.
-(40 marks) Exam Unit 1 E Unit 1 Exam Unit 2 Exam E nd of year exam (worth 50 % of marks for Unit 3&4 Engl ish)
+(40 marks) Exam Er nd of year exam (worth 50 % of marks for Unit 3&4 Engl ish)